s3p02/building_digits_on_gcp_docker/README.md

+## Docker setup for DIGITS

-# Check for Nvidia GPU
+Check for Nvidia GPU

 ```
 lspci